openplans/shareabouts/doc/README.md

     source env/bin/activate
     pip install -r requirements.txt

-NOTE: If you run in to trouble with gevent, you can safely comment it out of the requirements.txt file.
+NOTE: If you run into trouble with gevent, you can safely comment it out of the requirements.txt file.
 It is not needed for local development.
 To comment it out, just add a hash "#" to the beginning of the line for `gevent`.